rasteric/hooks/Readme.md

 The function signature of a hook.

-`Add(id int, f HookFunc)`
+`Set(id int, f HookFunc)`

-Add the hook with given ID.
+Store the hook with given ID.
 An existing callback will be overwritten.

 `Exec(id int, args ...interface{})`